data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 We meet (virtually) four times a year.

-> Our next session will be on Thursday 14th December 12:00-13:00- sign up [via TicketTailor](https://www.tickettailor.com/events/dataethics/1024931).
+> Our next session will be in early 2024, join our [mailing list](https://xgovdataethics.substack.com/) so you don't miss out.

 While you're here, you may also want to: